 It also permits fungal and bacterial infections to develop on the skin, that’s why people whose skin is very oily usually get fungal infections and pimples on their face.

 Why do some people have oily skin?

 Your skin type is often based on your genetics or hereditary.
 It means that you inherited it from your parents or your family has oily skin.
 Genetics or hereditary factors can determine how our skin reacts to fluctuating hormones or hormonal changes.

 If you’re a teenager, this might be the cause the hormones in your body, are fluctuating that results in high levels of androgen.
 Androgen signals the maturity of our sebaceous glands.

 According to the research the Skin can become oily due to the high level of androgen.
-Also, the hormonal fluctuations caused oily skin which occurs during puberty, pregnancy, or menstrual cycles.
+Also, the hormonal fluctuations caused by oily skin occurs during puberty, pregnancy, or menstrual cycles.

 Apart from this, your lifestyle habits, environmental factors, don’t cleanse your skin, or removing makeup properly can also play a role in making your skin oily.
 For many, sleep habits and stress levels trigger shiny skin.